- Who is eligible for the student competition?

 Teams who register early will have access to a variety of different resources.

-Business track participants will have access to mentorship from Rock Center Entrepreneurs in Residence, legal advice and be eligible for funding to support experimentation and early exploration of their ideas (for those who apply by the February 5 early registration deadline).
-In addition, teams will also have the ability to participate in two rounds of Early Stage Feedback (deadlines: Nov 1 and Dec 11) from outside experts.
+Business track participants will have access to mentorship from Rock Center Entrepreneurs in Residence, legal advice and be eligible for funding to support experimentation and early exploration of their ideas (for those who apply by the February 4, 2015 early registration deadline).
+In addition, teams will also have the ability to participate in Early Stage Feedback (deadline: Dec 11) from outside experts.
 Participants can view the Rock tools page for additional resources.

 Social Enterprise will run a Workshop/Speaker series which will include "how to" seminars related to various aspects of business plan development, networking opportunities to speak with other entrepreneurs, and forums in which to test early new venture concepts and receive feedback.
 See the Calendar page for the full schedules.
 Participants can also visit the Social Enterprise Tools page to see additional track specific resources.
 Though not required, we also suggest that Social Enterprise Track teams participate in the Pitch for Change at the annual student-led Social Enterprise Conference, for practice and feedback at an important stage of the business plan process.